SRON-ESG/HyperGas/doc/source/config.rst

 markers_filename
 ^^^^^^^^^^^^^^^^

-The csv file which saves pre-defined markers.
+The optional csv file saves pre-defined markers.
 It should contain at least two columns: *latitude* and *longitude*.
 The batch processing script ``l2b_plot.py`` will place CircleMarkers on the map.
 Clicking on a marker will display the correcponding DataFrame information.